-Adjunctive therapy: atient with a systolic blood pressure of >90mmHg consider: Etomidate 0.15 mg/kg IV/IO or; Midazolam 0.1 mg/kg IN/IM/IV/IO.
-May repeat every five minutes at 0.05 mg/kg IN/IM/IV/IO or; Diazepam 5 mg IV/IO.
+In the conscious patient with a systolic blood pressure of >90mmHg consider:

+Sedation: Etomidate 0.15 mg/kg IV/IO or;

+Midazolam 0.1 mg/kg IN/IM/IV/IO, max dose 5 mg.
+May repeat X 1 after 5 min at 0.05 mg/kg, max dose 2.5 mg.
+Further doses with Physician Order or;

+Diazepam 5 mg IV/IO.
 May repeat after five minutes with physician order.

 Analgesia: Morphine Sulfate up to 0.1 mg/kg slow IV/IO to a maximum single dose of 10 mg.
-May repeat every 10 minutes until pain is relieved or respiratory/mental status depression occurs or; Fentanyl up to 1 mcg/kg IN/IM/IV/IO to a maximum single dose of 100 mcg.
-May repeat dose after 10 minutes with physician order or; Hydromorphone up to 1 mg IV/IO.
-May repeat dose after ten minutes with physician order or; Ketamine 0.2 mg/kg IM/IV/IN/IO no repeat dose.
+May repeat every 10 minutes until pain is relieved or respiratory/mental status depression occurs or;

+Fentanyl up to 1 mcg/kg IN/IM/IV/IO to a maximum single dose of 100 mcg.
+May repeat dose after 10 minutes with physician order or:

+Hydromorphone up to 1 mg IV/IO.
+May repeat dose after ten minutes with physician order or;

+Ketamine 0.2 mg/kg IM/IV/IN/IO no repeat dose.

-- A. Apply pacing pads, begin pacing at a rate of 60 beats per minute at the lowest available current. - B. Increase current by 20 milliamp increments until electrical capture. - C. In the event of electrical capture and no pulses, continue pacing and CPR.
+- A. Apply pacing pads, begin pacing at a rate of 60 beats per minute at the lowest available current. - B. Increase current by 20 milliamp increments until electrical capture. - C. In the event of electrical capture and no pulses, continue pacing